Wye (rail): Australia

-Sefton railway station in Sydney lies on one corner of a triangular junction, which allows trains to branch off in either direction, without the need to terminate or change ends.
+Sefton railway station in Sydney lies on one corner of a triangular junction, which allows trains to branch off in either direction without the need to terminate or change ends.
 One train a day from Birrong to Sefton does terminate and reverse at Regents Park station (in order to clean the rust off the crossover rails).
 There is a goods branch from Chullora and, in the future, the possibility of a separate single track freight line.
-The three passenger stations at the vertices of the triangle have island platforms which make it convenient to change trains.
+The three passenger stations at the vertices of the triangle have island platforms making it convenient to change trains.
 The sharp curves of the triangle, and especially the turnouts on those sharp curves, restrict train speeds to between 10 and 50 km/h.